Not all vehicles may be available. Use the search tool to check availability for your travel dates.

 Many Park and Ride (P+R) sites surround Frankfurt.
 You can park your van there and take the S-Bahn or U-Bahn trains straight to downtown.

-Germany also has Stellplatz which are roadside areas where you are officially allowed to stop overnight with your motorhome.
-Many of these Stellplatz sites are equipped with basic facilities including sanitary stations or hookups.
-Some charge a minor fee while some are free of charge.
+Germany also has Stellplatz (motorhome stopovers), which are designated places where you are officially allowed to stop overnight with your motorhome—often near town centers and tourist sights.
+Many Stellplatz sites offer basic facilities such as electricity plus fresh-water and waste-water services, and sometimes sanitary facilities.
+Some charge a small fee (often less than a campsite), while others are free of charge.

 To operate a motorhome weighing up to 7,716 pounds in Germany, you need a valid Type B driving license (Equivalent to Class D in the U.S. or Class G in Canada).
 If you're aiming to commandeer a larger campervan weighing more than 7,716 pounds, you're required to secure a B96 extension or possess a Type C or C1 license.